Critical Benchmarks (References and Administrators’ Liability) Act 2021

 Overview

-This bill clarifies how references to "Article 23A benchmarks" (key financial indicators) are interpreted in contracts and protects benchmark administrators from liability in certain situations.
+This bill clarifies how references to "Article 23A benchmarks" (key financial indicators) are interpreted in contracts and protects administrators of these benchmarks from certain legal liabilities.
 It amends the Benchmarks Regulation (EU) 2016/1011 to achieve this.

 Description